Fault-tolerant quantum simulation of generalized Hubbard models: Tile Trotterization applications

-using the properties of free fermionic operators shown in Appendix~\ref{app:sec_FF_operator_norm} and Eq.~(\ref{eq:norm_of_H_^i_k}), where $T_i$ corresponds to $H_{k}^i$ with $k=3$ for the center sites and $k=2$ for the edge sites.
+using the properties of free fermionic operators shown in Appendix A in Ref.~\cite{Campbell2022EarlyModel}.

-The norm of the commutator $\lVert [T_i,H_h] \rVert$ is not only dependent on the character of site $i$ but also on neighbor sites of $i$ and can be evaluated for each site $i$ as shown in Eq.~(\ref{eq:norm_of_[H_^i_k,H_h]}) in Appendix~\ref{app:sec_FF_operator_norm}.
-For these models, we find that $\max ( \lVert [T_i,H_h] \rVert) =2\sqrt{6} \tau^2$.
+The norm of the commutator $\lVert [H^i_k,H_h] \rVert$ is not only dependent on the character of site $i$ but also on neighbor sites of $i$ and can be evaluated for each site $i$ as shown in Appendix A in Ref.~\cite{Campbell2022EarlyModel}.
+For these models, we find that $\max ( \lVert [H^i_k,H_h] \rVert) =2\sqrt{6} \tau^2$, using the periodic hexagonal lattice model with $L_x=L_y=L=4$ as $H_h$.
+Note that the norm is independent of lattice size for $L \geq 4$.
 The maximum value of the commutator norm is found for the center sites that only has center sites as neighbors.
-We use this to bound $\sum_i \lVert [T_i,H_h] \rVert$ as
+We use this to bound $\sum_i \lVert [H^i_k,H_h] \rVert$ as

 where the equal sign only holds for periodic hexagonal lattices where all sites have $3$ nearest neighbors (with $N_c = N$ and $N_{ed}=0$).

 This leads to the final expression for the second commutator bound